 Immediately after the withdrawal of the soviet troops in the north in 1988, people who knew the committee from the refugee camps asked for help to rebuild the schools in their home villages.
 In the following years, more projects were implemented in this area.
 In 2002 the office of VUSAF Afghanistan was moved from Peshawar/Pakistan to Kabul.

-By the middle of 2013 we had built in Afghanistan (Kunar, Samangan, Balkh and the four northern districts of Faryab) 47 new schools and 11 additional school buildings and repaired 12 others.
+By 2020 we had projects in five provinces of Afghanistan, but the main activities are in the four northern districts of Faryab where 43 new schools were built and many were repaired- 28 small additional buildings were built with the support of the local communities.
+In the province of Balkh 16 big school buildings were constructed and two in the province of Samangan.
 In order to supply drinking water for the school children, the committee finances the construction of water reservoirs and the digging of wells.

-However, there are still deficits in the state education system, especially because of the need to improve teacher training.
-Therefore, we have set up an Education Centre (EC).
+Because the quality of teaching were low in the rural areas, students of the village are struggling to pass the entry test for university.
+Therefore, we set up an Education Centre (EC).
 Young people who aim to study at university can revise here all school subjects from grade 10.
 For students of grades 7 to 9 we offer courses in mathematics and languages (Pashtoo, Dari and English).
-Furthermore, there are additional English and computer courses.
+Additionally, there are English and computer courses.

 Furthermore, there are some cultural activities in the form of calligraphy and painting.
 Every Thursday groups of students and teachers meet to organize games, competitions in poetry and quizzes and perform role plays.
 The EC's library has a good supply of books in Dari and English.